DigiNode-Tools/diginode-tools/README.md

 DigiNode Setup helps you to setup and manage your DigiNode:

-- Intuitively walks you though the process of setting up a DigiByte Full Node, a DigiByte Node ONLY or a DigiAsset Node ONLY.
+- Intuitively walks you though the process of setting up a full DigiNode, a DigiByte Node ONLY or a DigiAsset Node ONLY.
 - Almost no linux command line experience required.
 It does all the work for you.
 It's as plug-and-play as possible.
 - Automatically checks hardware and OS at launch - it detects compatible Raspberry Pi hardware (if present) and lets you know if your system is compatible, and that there is enough disk space and memory to a DigiNode.
 - Checks if the existing swap file is large enough, and helps create one on low memory devices.